Perspective | How abducted Nigerian girls seized control of their story with secret diaries

 As I discovered when I interviewed Adamu and some of the other young women, they were resourceful, defiant and tough.
 The proof is in the collaborative diaries they kept, which form the most authentic account of their ordeal.
-While the girls may not share the literary skill of an Anne Frank, their writings should serve the same purpose.
+While the girls may not share the extraordinary literary skill of an Anne Frank, their writings should serve the same purpose.
 Frank’s diaries transformed her from a mere victim of the Nazis to a global symbol of resilience and hope.
 Through their diaries, we see that the Chibok girls, now women, often took their destinies into their own hands.
 These women, whose faith and identity could be more important to them than their well-being, defied and outwitted one of the world’s deadliest terrorist groups.

 I learned about the diaries from the Nigerian government officials who welcomed the Chibok girls back from the Sambisa forest hideout of Boko Haram after the government negotiated their return.
 The freed women brought along personal belongings: underwear they had cut and sewn by hand with fabric from their hijabs; sticks they had carved from the bark of trees for styling their hair; and fliers inscribed with messages for Boko Haram — “Surrender or Die!” — which the Nigerian military occasionally dropped from planes and the girls gathered to use as toilet paper.
 Adamu still had her school uniform — she had defied the order to submit it for burning when Boko Haram gave the girls hijabs and flowing skirts.
 She wore the blue-check dress underneath her Boko Haram-approved clothing for the length of her captivity.